galasa-dev/galasa.dev/src/markdown-pages/docs/managers/github-manager.md

 <dependency>
 <groupId>dev.galasa</groupId>
 <artifactId>dev.galasa.githubissue.manager</artifactId>
-<version>0.25.0</version>
 </dependency>
 ```

-If you are using Gradle, add add the following dependencies into ```build.gradle``` in the _dependencies_ section, editing the version number to be the correct number for your configuration:
+If you are using Gradle, add add the following dependencies into ```build.gradle``` in the _dependencies_ section:

 ```
-compileOnly 'dev.galasa:dev.galasa.githubissue.manager:0.25.0'
+compileOnly 'dev.galasa:dev.galasa.githubissue.manager'
 ```

 # <a name="annotations"></a>Annotations provided by the Manager